10 ways to speed up web font loading

 5. Match your fallback font with your custom font

-.
 Luckily, you can configure your fallback font to look much more like the web font you are using.
-Matching both fonts can be done by customizing spacing and font size to remove the inconsistencies.
+Matching both fonts can be done by customizing spacing and font size through CSS properties in the @font-face to remove inconsistencies.
 A helpful tool for this is Font Style Matcher, which allows you to look at two different fonts, configure various spacing properties, and see a demo of the layout shift.

 6. Use a CDN